-At this stage, an electronic real time structural movement monitoring regime which incorporates agreed trigger and action levels will be installed to the existing basement structure.
+At this stage, an electronic real time structural movement monitoring regime which incorporating trigger and action levels agreed with LUL and other 3rd parties will be installed to the existing basement structure.
 These will be remotely monitored through the demolition and sub-structure phases to ensure agreed trigger and action levels are not exceeded and appropriate hold points identified.